a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

 )
 ```

+{{< alert_box >}}
+Installing the latest version of werkzeug (v1.0.0) breaks Flask-RESTx.
+However, this is due to an import error and should be fixed soon.
+Currently, werkzeug is pinned to the last version which does not break Flask-RESTx, and I will update this once this issue has been resolved.
+{{< /alert_box >}}

 If you are unfamiliar with the structure or operation of the `setup.py` file, <a href="https://github.com/pypa/sampleproject/blob/master/setup.py" target="_blank">I recommend bookmarking this example from the PyPA</a> which is fully documented with comments explaining every keyword-argument that the `setup` function supports, which kwargs are required or optional, etc.

 ## Install `flask-api-tutorial`